syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-N> You cannot update items order in the underlying collection if grouping is enabled.
+N> Updating items order is not availabe in the underlying collection if grouping is enabled.
 Because, order of the `DisplayItems` of the DataSource and underlying collection is different.

 ## Delete item when dropping in particular view